Jay Weatherill: 2018 election

 The record-16-year-incumbent SA Labor government was seeking a fifth four-year term at the 2018 election, but was defeated by the opposition SA Liberals, led by Steven Marshall.
 Though a major electoral redistribution in 2016 had seen four Labor seats become notionally Liberal, Labor retained a total of 19 seats at the election.
 The incoming Liberal government won a total of 25 seats, with crossbench independents holding 3 seats.
 Despite the outcome, there was actually a statewide two-party-preferred swing away from the Liberals toward Labor of over 1%.

 Four hours after the close of polls, Weatherill telephoned Steven Marshall and conceded defeat.
 Weatherill subsequently publicly announced that he had conceded, saying, "I'm sorry I couldn't bring home another victory, but I do feel like one of those horses that has won four Melbourne Cups and I think the handicap has caught up with us on this occasion."

 Former Health Minister Peter Malinauskas became Leader of the Opposition and succeeded Weatherill who had resigned as Labor leader, with former Education Minister Susan Close as deputy, following a Labor caucus meeting on 9 April 2018.

 Post-politics

 In June 2019, he was appointed as an industry professor at the University of South Australia.
 In July 2019, he was appointed to conduct a review of Federal Labor's loss at the 2019 Australian federal election.
 Weatherill moved to Perth in 2020 to lead the Minderoo Foundation's early childhood development arm Thrive by Five.
 In 2024, he joined the Leeuwin Ocean Adventure Foundation as chairman of the board.
 In 2025, he was appointed by arts minister Tony Burke to the Council of the National Gallery of Australia.

-In November 2025, Weatherill was announced as the next High Commissioner to the United Kindom, replacing Stephen Smith.
+In November 2025, Weatherill was announced as the next High Commissioner to the United Kingdom, replacing Stephen Smith.